 Students must demonstrate competency in all skills prior to being allowed to perform a skill in the clinical setting.
-Students are required to pass each skill validation examination.
-If a student is unsuccessful on the first attempt, one additional attempt to pass the skill will be permitted.
+Students are required to pass each skill validation examination with a minimum score of 75% or Pass in a Pass/Fail skills demonstration setting.
+If a student scores less than 75% or Fails in a Pass/Fail setting on the first attempt, one additional attempt to pass the skill will be permitted.
+The maximum score that can be earned for a repeated skill is 75% or Pass in a Pass/Fail requirement.

-Skills and Health Assessment Courses
+Skills Courses and Health Assessment Course

 - 1. In the case of an absence, the student must notify the skills instructor at least one hour prior to the validation time.
-All missed skills validations must be made up within three (3) business days. - 2.
-If a student cannot demonstrate competency in a skill, he/she will not be able to meet the course objectives and will fail the course.
+All missed skills validations must be made up within five (5) business days. - 2.
+If a student cannot demonstrate competency in a skill, he/she will not be able to meet the course objectives.
 (See individual course syllabus). - 3.
-A student must withdraw from the clinical course if unable to progress in RNSG 1205 Nursing Skills or RNSG 1215 Health Assessment.
+A student must withdraw from the clinical course if unable to progress in the skills or health assessment courses.